Super Fun Night

-Super Fun Night is an American sitcom that aired from October 2, 2013, to February 19, 2014, on ABC.
+Super Fun Night is an American television sitcom that aired on ABC from October 2, 2013, to February 19, 2014.
 The series was broadcast during the 2013–14 television season on ABC in the Wednesday night 9:30 pm (ET/PT) slot after Modern Family.
-The series starred and was created by Rebel Wilson; it was green-lit by ABC for a series order pick-up on May 10, 2013.
+The series stars and was created by Rebel Wilson; it was green-lit by ABC for a series order pick-up on May 10, 2013.
 On May 9, 2014, ABC canceled the series after one season.

 Premise

-For the past 13 years, three single ladies have set aside every Friday night as "Friday Fun Night".
-That is, until one of the women, Kimmie Boubier (played by Wilson), decides it is time to take this party to the next level after befriending a fellow attorney.
+For the past 13 years, three single women have set aside every Friday night as "Friday Fun Night".
+That is, until one of the women, Kimmie Boubier, decides it is time to take this party to the next level after befriending a fellow attorney.